scikit-learn-contrib/MAPIE/doc/Cifar10.rst

 ..

-   -  Use ``mapie.classification.MapieClassifier`` to compare the
+   -  Use :class:``mapie.classification.MapieClassifier`` to compare the
       prediction sets estimated by several conformal methods on the Cifar10 dataset.

-   -  Train a small CNN to predict the image classe
+   -  Train a small CNN to predict the image class

 ..

-   -  Create a custom classe ``TensorflowToMapie`` to resolve adherence problems between Tensorflow and Mapie
+   -  Create a custom class ``TensorflowToMapie`` to resolve adherence problems between Tensorflow and Mapie

 Tutorial preparation